gradido/gradido/docu/Concepts/TechnicalRequirements/Federation.md

 As soon as the FederationModul of the associated community received the getPublicKey-request the own publicKey is read from database and send back in the response.

-The GraphQL-Client will read from the returned response data the publicKey of the other community and compare it with the data of the community-entry, which cause the getPublicKey-Request.
+The GraphQL-Client will read the publicKey of the other community from the returned response data and compare it with the data of the community-entry, which caused the getPublicKey-Request.
 If they match the community-entry will be updated be inserting the current timestamp in the verifiedAt-field of this community-entry.

 This federation and verification logic will work the whole time and can be monitored by observing the communities-table changes.
 The Admin-UI will contain a Page to have a look on the current state of the communities table content.